sbiemont/fugologic/readme.md

 If the rules contains an error, the engine builder will fail.

-Create an engin from the builder
+Create an engine from the builder

 ```go
 // Using a builder